mcornick/clilol/docs/index.md

 ## Installation

 You can install clilol in any of these ways.

-!!!
-Note

-    These are the only supported builds of omglol.
+(These are the only supported builds of omglol.
 I don't submit them to "official" repositories, at least not yet.
-If you find a problem with anyone else's build, please try my builds instead.
+If you find a problem with anyone else's build, please try my builds instead.)

 === "Homebrew"